lwjglgamedev/vulkanbook/bookcontents/chapter-01/chapter-01.md

     }

     @Override
-    public void handleInput(Window window, Scene scene, long diffTimeMillis) {
+    public void init(Window window, Scene scene, Render render) {
         // To be implemented
     }

     @Override
-    public void init(Window window, Scene scene, Render render) {
+    public void input(Window window, Scene scene, long diffTimeMillis) {
         // To be implemented
     }

+    @Override
+    public void update(Window window, Scene scene, long diffTimeMillis) {
+        // To be implemented
     }
+}
 ```

 As you can see, in the `main` method, we just start our render/game engine, modeled by the `Engine` class.
 This class requires, in its constructor, the name of the application and a reference to the class which will implement the application logic.
-This is controlled by an interface `IAppLogic` which defines three methods:
+This is controlled by an interface `IAppLogic` which defines four methods:

+- `cleanup`: Which is invoked when the application finished to properly release the acquired resources.
 - `init`: Invoked upon application startup to create the required resources (meshes, textures, etc).
-- `handelInput`: Which is invoked periodically so that the application can update its stated reacting to user input.
+- `input`: Which is invoked periodically so that the application can update its stated reacting to user input.
-- `cleanup`: Which is invoked when the application finished to properly release the acquired resources.
+- `update`: Which is invoked periodically so that the application can update its state.

 ## Engine